QuTech-Delft/qtt/paper/paper.md

 # Summary

-The Quantum Technology Toolbox (qtt) is a software package containing measurement routines and analysis functions for the tuning and calibration of spin-qubits.
+The Quantum Technology Toolbox (QTT) is a software package containing measurement routines and analysis functions for the tuning and calibration of spin-qubits.
 An introduction to spin-qubits can be found~[@LievenSpins].

 The package is organized in the following subpackages: